benjdlambert/goraphite/README.md

-# goraphite
+# GoRaphite

-API Client for Graphite in Go
+A graphite client for sending and retrieving metrics to/from Graphite API.